vmaleze/aws-sa-associate/07 - Availability & Monitoring.md

 * DynamoDB
   * Autoscaling by default for all tables depending on the capacity unit you specified
   * You can do it on demand.
 (Managed by AWS)

+## RPO / RTO

+* RPO is the data lost
+* RTO is the time to bring your service back up